God’s Gradual Revelation of Himself

 The Why of Gradual Revelation

-In this light, it, therefore, makes sense that God would reveal himself gradually, meeting us at our natural capacity—as demonstrated in the religions and cults of ancient times—and slowly eroding away our errors about the divine realm and replacing it with revelations of himself, not so quickly as to short-circuit the process but not so slowly as to keep men hopelessly in error and stunted relationship with the divine.
+In this light, it makes sense that God would reveal himself gradually, meeting humanity at its natural capacity—expressed in the religions and cults of ancient times—and slowly correcting our errors about the divine realm, replacing them with true revelations of himself.
+Not so quickly as to short-circuit the process, but not so slowly as to leave humanity hopelessly in error and cut off from real intimacy with God.

 Only after he had spent millennia slowly dispelling erroneous understandings of the divine character were his people—and through them the world—sufficiently ready for the full revelation of himself in Jesus Christ.